Reliable Methods to Treat Postpartum Depression in Colorado Springs And Englewood

 Few life events are as cathartic as carrying a pregnancy and giving birth.
 While this is a happy time, the majority of new moms will go through the “baby blues” after childbirth.
 This experience is characterized by mood swings, crying spells, anxiety, and difficulty sleeping, and most cases of “baby blues” last no more than a few days or weeks.
 However, many new moms experience postpartum depression symptoms or postpartum anxiety symptoms that can last far longer and lead to many life challenges.
-At Cognitivve, we can help you get back to "business as usual" and treat postpartum depression in Colorado Springs with our innovative therapies.
+At Cognitivve, we can help you get back to "business as usual" and treat postpartum depression in Colorado Springs and South Denver with our innovative therapies.

 If left untreated, postpartum depression or anxiety can last for multiple months or longer.
 There’s nothing to be ashamed of, and when you delay treatment for too long, you risk letting the postpartum depression or anxiety negatively affect your relationships with your partner and your new baby.
-Don't worry: we'll help find the relief you need and treat PPD in Colorado Springs with you.
+Don't worry: we'll help find the relief you need and treat PPD in Colorado Springs and Englewood with you.

 Understanding Postpartum Depression

 Your body and mind undergo many changes throughout your pregnancy and afterwards.
 While it is natural to experience the “baby blues” for a few days after childbirth, you may have postpartum depression if symptoms do not dissipate after 2 weeks.